 I have a thing for seafood in a warm, aromatic broth.
 Tasty, lean, and satisfying, it’s the kind of warm-your-belly meal that won’t leave you feeling heavy.

-A few favorites here on the blog that fall under this category include: steamed clams, salmon soup with potatoes (so velvety and hearty), and Sicilian fish stew with garlic and capers.
-See, when you cook the Mediterranean way, you’re bound to find many ways to fish soup–the seasoning possibilities are endless.
+A few favorites of mine that fall under this category include: steamed clams, salmon soup with potatoes (so velvety and hearty), and Sicilian fish stew with garlic and capers.
+See, when you cook the Mediterranean way, you’re bound to find many ways to enjoy fish soup—the seasoning possibilities are endless.

-And today’s easy fish soup recipe is another pot of goodness that is so worth a try.
-It’s easy to make and loaded with warm Eastern Mediterranean spices like cumin, coriander, and turmeric + a big finish of fresh herbs and lemon juice (do not skip the lemon juice, makes all the difference in adding a bit of zing to balance all the warm flavors).
+This fish soup recipe is easy to make and loaded with warm Eastern Mediterranean spices like cumin, coriander, and turmeric, along with a big finish of fresh herbs and lemon juice.
+Do not skip the lemon juice; it makes all the difference, adding a bit of zing to balance all the warm flavors.
 You’ll want to serve it with some good bread to mop up the delicious, extra herby broth!
+It comes together quickly, so it’s a great weeknight win!

-A moderately firm fish fillet such as halibut, cod, sea bass, or even red snapper will work in this fish stew.
-I like to use a combination of fish, this time it was sea bass and red snapper (both were filleted and the skins were removed).
+• I like to use a combination of fish; this time it was sea bass and red snapper (both were filleted, and the skins were removed).

-You can also use shell fish like shrimp or bits of lobster tail in this recipe, added in with the fish toward the end of cooking time.
+• You can also use shellfish like shrimp or bits of lobster tail in this recipe, added in with the fish toward the end of cooking time.

 Bowls of Mediterranean Fish Soup with Lemon Wedges to the Side